Shadovaine/LCLibrary/Linux_Directory_System/Linux_Directory.md

 ## What is /usr/sbin

-- /usr/sbin contains system admin binaries for managing advanced system services and configurations.
+- `/usr/sbin contains system admin binaries for managing advanced system services and configurations`
-- These are non-essential at boot, but critical for configuring servers, networking, and security.
+- `These are non-essential at boot, but critical for configuring servers, networking, and security`
-- Usually only the root user or sudoers can run these.
+- `Usually only the root user or sudoers can run these`

 ## What lives in /usr/sbin